ECAC Hockey

 ECAC Hockey is one of the six conferences that compete in NCAA Division I for ice hockey.
 The conference used to be affiliated with the Eastern College Athletic Conference, a consortium of over 300 colleges in the eastern United States.
 This relationship ended in 2004; however, the ECAC abbreviation was retained in the name of the hockey conference.
 ECAC Hockey is the only ice hockey conference with identical memberships in both its women's and men's divisions.

-Cornell University has won the most ECAC men's hockey championships with 14, followed by Harvard at 11.
-ECAC Hockey teams have won 10 NCAA Division I Men's Ice Hockey Championships, most recently in 2023.
+Cornell University has won the most ECAC men's hockey championships with 14, followed by Harvard University at 11.
+Harvard leads the way with 6 ECAC women's hockey championships.Dartmouth College won the most recent men's championship and Quinnipiac University is the current women's champion.
+ECAC Hockey teams have won 10 NCAA Division I Men's Ice Hockey Championships, with Quinnipiac's 2023 win being the most recent one.

 History

 ECAC Hockey was founded in 1961 as a loose association of college hockey teams in the Northeast.

 Cornell won the first NCAA championship for ECAC Hockey in 1967 in 4-1 victory over fellow ECAC Hockey team Boston University.

 The Big Red won their second title in 1970 to complete the first and thus far only undefeated campaign in NCAA Division I men's ice hockey history, this time with a 6-4 victory over Clarkson.

 ECAC Hockey completed back-to-back titles when Boston University won the 1971 championship with a 4-2 victory over Minnesota.
 The Terriers then made it two in a row for their school and three straight for ECAC Hockey when they repeated as champions in 1972 with a 4-0 victory over Cornell.

 Boston University won their third title in 1978 with a 5-3 victory over Boston College, another ECAC Hockey member at that time.

 In June 1983, concerns that the Ivy League schools were potentially leaving the conference and disagreements over schedule length versus academics caused Boston University, Boston College, Providence, Northeastern and New Hampshire to decide to leave the ECAC to form what would become Hockey East, which began play in the 1984–85 season.
 By that fall, Maine also departed the ECAC for the new conference.

 This left the ECAC with twelve teams (Army, Brown, Clarkson, Colgate, Cornell, Dartmouth, Harvard, Princeton, RPI, St. Lawrence, Vermont, and Yale).
 Army would stay in the conference until the end of the 1990–91 season, at which point they became independent (they now play in Atlantic Hockey) and were replaced by Union College.
 Vermont left the ECAC for Hockey East at the end of the 2004–05 season, and were replaced in the conference by Quinnipiac.